Poh Chwee Chiang 傅候沯 (Po Chwee Chiang; Anxi, Fujian)

 根据应运祖宇族谱抄录

-A fortuitous find in Hokkien Cemetery off Bukit Brown helped to reunited descendants of Singapore to their ancestor tomb today ... the tomb may also help to connect the descendants of Singapore to that of China, as the tomb inscriptions and newspapers archives match the genealogy record as described by the relatives of China … the journey continues…
+A fortuitous find in Hokkien Cemetery off Bukit Brown helped to reunited descendants of Singapore to their ancestor's tomb today ... the tomb may also help to connect the descendants of Singapore to those of China, as the tomb inscriptions and newspapers archives match the genealogy record as described by the relatives of China … the journey continues…

 This was transcribed according to the genealogical records of Yingyun Ancestral Hall.